-You can use either of the following two methods to add a server to a static device group: Method 1 - Select Device Group First, then Servers on page 101 or Method 2 - Select Servers First, then Device Group on page 102.
+You can use either of the following two methods to add a server to a static device group: Method 1 - Select Device Group First, then Servers or Method 2 - Select Servers First, then Device Group.

-To add a server to a public static device group, you must have Manage Public Device Group permissions.
+Note: To add a server to a public static device group, you must have Manage Public Device Group permissions.
 To obtain these permissions, contact your SA Administrator.